kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

     $ cat /sys/class/gpio/gpiochip999/label
     greybus_gpio

+So in this case, gpiochip999 is associated with Greybus.  **It may be different on your machine.**

 ##### GPIO Number
 The GPIO number assigned by Linux will differ from the APBridge 2 GPIO number.